Terms and Conditions

 4.4 Billing and Payment Terms

-The Customer is responsible for all applicable taxes.
+Customer is responsible for all applicable taxes.

-4.4.1 Service Continuity and Payment Obligations
+4.4.1 Payment Obligations and Service Continuity

 Customer acknowledges that the Services involve the allocation of personnel, technology infrastructure, and operational resources based on the committed service term.

-Invoice Disputes
+4.4.2 Invoice Disputes

 Customer shall review each invoice promptly upon receipt.